spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **Authentication Data**
 Captures how and when employees authenticate to the system, including successful and failed login attempts, and multi-factor authentication events.
 This data helps identify suspicious access patterns, and most importantly, it acts as important evidence to secure accountability.

-### **How These Data Sources Work Together**
-These data sources **complement each other** to provide a comprehensive foundation for detecting anomalies, enforcing security policies, and supporting investigations:

 ### **Considerations on Log Quality**
-⚠️ **Important:** The **content and quality of logs may differ** depending on the **EHR application used**.
-Some logs provide **rich metadata with detailed access events**, while others may lack essential details.
+⚠️ **Important:** The reality is that the **content and quality of logs may differ** depending on the **EHR application used**.
+Some logs provide may provide almost all metadata needed,  while others may lack essential details.
 This variation can impact analytics and may act as a show-stopper for certain use cases.

 ---